Dynamical String Tension Theories with target space scale invariance SSB and restoration: Constraints from quantum conformal invariance on the Tension field, when several strings share the same region of space.

-Let us study now a case where c is not a constant, we will also focus on a cosmological case.
+Let us study now a case where $\Omega^2$ is not a constant and it may be negative as well, We will also focus on a cosmological case.
 To find this it is useful to consider flat space in the Milne representation, $D=4$ this reads,

 where $ d\Omega_2^2 $ represent the contribution of the 2 angles to the metric when using spherical coordinates, that is, it represents the metric of a two dimensional sphere of unit radius.
 In $D$ dimensions we will have a similar expression but now we must introduce the metric of a $D-2$ unit sphere $ d\Omega_{D-2}^2 $ so we end up with the following metric that we will take as the metric 2